Please read before using any information on our website.

 Bond owns all of the rights in this website.
 Among these rights are the pages, screens, text and images.
 We encourage you to copy this information for personal, non-commercial use.
 All copied information must contain our copyright statement set forth above.
 Except as stated, you are not granted a license in the materials or information in this website.
 The contents of the website may not be distributed, used or modified in any way without the express permission of Bond.
 You may not create links to the Bond web pages without the express written permission of Bond.

 Bond, Schoeneck & King PLLC maintains offices in New York, Florida and Kansas.
-To the extent the State Bar Rules in your jurisdiction require us to designate a principal office and/or an attorney to be responsible for this website, Bond designates its Syracuse, New York office as its principal office, and designates John Gaal and Kevin M. Bernstein as the attorneys responsible for this website.
+To the extent the State Bar Rules in your jurisdiction require us to designate a principal office and/or an attorney to be responsible for this website, Bond designates its Syracuse, New York office as its principal office, and designates Arthur Siegel as the attorney responsible for this website.
 Our lawyers are licensed to practice in limited jurisdictions, and not all of the services described in our website are available in all geographic areas.
 Bond does not intend to practice law in any jurisdiction where the Firm or our lawyers are not permitted to practice.

 When you become a client of Bond, Schoeneck & King PLLC, you can expect the following rights: